Five years ago the answer to the question – will my phone work in Costa Rica? – was just a simple no.

-A couple of years ago the addition of new networks in Costa Rica and changes to phones in the U.S. meant the answer changed to maybe.
+A couple of years ago the addition of new networks in Costa Rica and changes to phones in the U.S. meant the answer changed “yes it will probably work.”

-Now the answer is probably “yes it will work”, and the big question changed to “how much will it cost?”
+Now the big question is “how much will it cost?”

 The Magic List of What Works and How Much it Costs…